PdoyleC/everyday-life/README.md

 - [WAVE Evaluation tool](https://wave.webaim.org/) - Testing tool
 - [W3jigsaw](https://jigsaw.w3.org/css-validator/) - CSS validation tool
 - [JSHint](https://jshint.com/) - Javascript testing tool

+## Resuable React Components and hooks

+### Components

+- AdventureCard: this displays a post for adventures
+- Asset: renders a loading spinner, an image or message.
+- Avatar: displays the users profile image.
+- MoreDropDown: displays a dropdown menu for edit, delete functions.
+- NavBar: displays the navbar at the top of the site.
+- NotFound: displays a message for the user if they go to a non existing url.

+### Hooks
+- useClickOutsideToggle: provides a convenient way to handle the closing, for example a menu by monitoring clicks outside the component.
+- useRedirect: redirects the user depending on authorization.

 ## Issues